chapeupreto/easy_rust/README.md

 ### rand

 Did you notice that we didn't use any random numbers yet?
 That's because random numbers aren't in the standard library.
 But there are a lot of crates that are "almost standard library" because everybody uses them.
 In any case, it's very easy to bring in a crate.
-If you have Rust on your computer, there is a file called `cargo.toml` that has this information.
-A `cargo.toml` file looks like this when you start:
+If you have Rust on your computer, there is a file called `Cargo.toml` that has this information.
+A `Cargo.toml` file looks like this when you start:

 ```text
 [package]